 Please note: the information appearing in the section headed ‘Frequently Asked Questions’ and any other relevant information on our website also form part of your contract with us.

-Please Note: Adequate and valid travel insurance is compulsory for everyone travelling with us and it is a condition of accepting your booking that you agree to obtain adequate and valid travel insurance for your booking.
+Adequate and valid travel insurance is compulsory for everyone travelling with us and it is a condition of accepting your booking that you agree to obtain adequate and valid travel insurance for your booking.
 We recommend you do so as soon as your booking is confirmed.
 See clause 18 below.

 The contract is between the Company (Photography Holidays) and you.
 ‘You’ refers to any person travelling or intending to travel on a holiday operated by us including any person who is added or substituted after booking.
 We both agree that English law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (except as set out below).
-We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with by the Courts of England, Wales, Scotland and Northern Island only.
+We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with by the Courts of England, Wales, Scotland and Northern Ireland only.

 (Please also refer to Clause 16 ‘Late Bookings’)

 For all holidays you will need to pay a deposit to us at the time of booking of at least 10% or £150 (whichever is greater) of the holiday cost.
 You may also be required to pay for any non-transferable and non-refundable items such as internal flight or ferry tickets.
 We will then invoice you for the remainder of the cost due before you travel, which you must pay not later than 70 days before departure.

 When you book your holiday through an approved travel agent, all communication between you and us will be made through that agent, as such please contact your agent in the first instance, as no changes can be made to your booking unless they are made through your agent.

 All customers (including anyone who is added or substituted at a later date), regardless of method of booking, by e-mail or by any other means, will be deemed to have agreed to the following four conditions: